 Last month, our strategy failed to beat the market.
 Of the eight stocks highlighted, three declined and two of those suffered relatively large losses.
 The results are summarized in the table below.

 This is disappointing but so far, this year, we have a total return of 11.4% for the stocks in our seasonal strategy with a win rate of 71%.
-We are outperforming the broad stock market by a wide margin and doing so with a relatively simple strategy.
+We are outperforming the broad stock market trading by a wide margin and doing so with a relatively simple strategy.
 Since the beginning of the year, the S&P 500 is up just 3.1%.

 Now, it is important to remember we never know whether a trade will be a winner or loser and we never know which stocks we highlight each month will deliver the biggest gains, or which ones will be losers.
 That will always be true with system trading and is an example of why system traders must always take all of the system signals.